All Episodes

 Governments absolutely have a valid interest in seeking to regulate social media platforms.

-Such uh this is such a daily part of our lives and in our business.
+This is such a daily part of our lives and in our business.

-And it's certainly, it is certainly reasonable for authorities to sit down and say we want to develop rules for the road.
+And it is certainly reasonable for authorities to sit down and say we want to develop rules for the road, said Kian Vestainsson, senior research analyst for technology and democracy at the Washington-based nonprofit Freedom House.

 But what we see in Nepal is that wholesale blocks as a means of enforcing a set of rules for social media companies results in wildly disproportionate harms.

-These measures that were put in place in Nepal cut tens of millions of people off from platforms that they use to express themselves, to conduct daily business, to speak with their families, to go to school, to get health care information.
+These measures that were put in place in Nepal cut tens of millions of people off from platforms that they use to express themselves, to conduct daily business, to speak with their families, to go to school, to get healthcare information.

 It's not just Nepal.

-Freedom, uh Freedom House has found that global internet freedom has declined for the 14th consecutive year.
+Freedom House has found that global internet freedom has declined for the 14th consecutive year.

-In 2024, as governments crack down and dissent and people face arrest for expressing political, social, or religious views online.
+I don't know what that means, to be completely honest, in 2024 as governments crack down on dissent and people face arrest for expressing political, social, or religious views online.

-Well, China consistently tops the list as the world's worst environment for internet freedom.
+While China consistently tops the list as the world's worst environment for internet freedom, last year Myanmar shared this designation as well.

 The organization did not track Nepal.

-I'm curious if they'd like to throw the United Kingdom into the mix and they can talk to us about why people who post naughty opinions on social media get arrested in the UK, or why an Irish citizen who made posts in the United States and famed comedian Graham Lanahan went to the UK and got arrested upon landing, which is, I warn, possible for each and every one of us Americans who visit the United Kingdom.
+Or why an Irish citizen who made posts in the United States and famed comedian Graham Lanahan went to the UK and got arrested upon landing, which is, I warn, possible for each and every one of us Americans who visit the United Kingdom.

 You could be arrested right when you arrive.

-They're going to say India passed a telecommunications law in 2023 that gave its government broad powers to restrict online communications and intercept communications, according to Freedom House.
+They're going to say India passed a telecommunications law in 2023 that gave its government broad powers to restrict online communications and intercept communications according to Freedom House.

 Three years earlier, a sweeping internet law put digital platforms like Facebook under direct government oversight.

-Officials say the rules are needed to quell misinformation and hate speech.
+Officials say the rules are needed to quell misinformation and hate speech and to give users more power to flag objectionable content.

 But critics cautioned it would lead to censorship in a country where digital freedoms have already been shrinking.

-Now I've got some pretty interesting and strong opinions on this, to be completely honest.
+Now, I've got some pretty interesting and strong opinions on this, to be completely honest.

-Let me uh we've got some time.
+Let me, we've got some time.

 What to know about the deadly Gen Z protest over a social media ban and Nepo kids in Nepal.

-We are all social media lovers say no to corruption.
+We are all social media lovers.

-We pay you flex enough now, our future is not for sale.
+We pay you flex enough now.

-I don't speak uh what I don't know what language they speak, Nepalese, I have no idea.
+I don't speak what I don't know what language they speak.

 Now, many people have pointed out it's a communist government, and it is a parliamentary republic.

-However, their parliamentary system is dominated by the Communist Party of Nepal, the unified Marxist Leninists, and the Communist Party of Nepal Maoist Center.
+However, their parliamentary system is dominated by the Communist Party of Nepal, the unified Marxist-Leninists, and the Communist Party of Nepal Maoist Center.

 Not to mention the People's Socialist Party.